SFT20/UAUC-Hazard-Reporting/README.md

        Power Automate Cloud Flow

+The image below shows the function written to check if the conditon "Close-out Status" was met after 24 hours.
 The function used is called the Power Fx, and this was used in various part of the application to achieve the needed behaviours.

 ![UAUC Flow](https://github.com/user-attachments/assets/f4074774-9500-457c-b01e-f048865a4a0d)